Training and Service Activities

 Interns see an average of 15 individual/couples per week.
 The majority of clients will be seen for brief therapy, as the Student Counseling Center has a 12 session limit per academic year.
 However, interns have the option of maintaining some longer term clients over the course of the year.
 Interns will have access to a diverse client load with a broad spectrum of presenting issues.

 The Student Counseling Center has a strong, active group program.
 Interns are required to co-facilitate a group with a senior staff member, but are also encouraged to develop and lead groups in their own areas of interest.
 Groups can be process-oriented or topical.
-Examples of previous groups offered include Cinematherapy, Anxiety Reduction: A Mindful Approach, Being a Social Pro, International Student Support Group, Couples Counseling Group, Men's Group, LGBT Support Group.
+Examples of previous groups offered include Cinematherapy, Anxiety Reduction: A Mindful Approach, Being a Social Pro, International Student Support Group, Couples Counseling Group, Men's Group, Sexual Identity and Expression Group.

 Interns conduct approximately two intake interviews each week.
 The Student Counseling Center's intake system is a brief, half-hour assessment designed to determine the client's appropriateness for our setting, urgency of client's need, and to differentially assign the client to an appropriate trainee or staff member.